schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

     - postgresql
 ---

 When I used my first ORM, I wondered "why didn't they include a `random()` method?"
 It seemed like such an easy thing to add.
-While there are many reasons you may want to pull a record out of your database at random, you shouldn't be using SQL's `RANDOM()` function unless you'll only be randomizing a limited number of records.
+While there are many reasons you may want to pull a record out of your database at random, you shouldn't be using SQL's `ORDER BY RANDOM()` unless you'll only be randomizing a limited number of records.
 In this post, we'll examine how such a simple looking SQL operator can cause a lot of performance pain, and a few different techniques we can use to fix it.

 As you might know, I run [CodeTriage, the best way to get started helping open source,](https://www.codetriage.com) and I've written about improving the database performance on that site: